 Our approach is directed at helping you to function better and complete those tasks which are most important to you and not necessarily restricted to just a reduction of pain.
 Research has shown that a reduction in pain is not always related to a reduction in the disability associated with that pain.
 For this reason, we have chosen to focus on treating the disability associated with your pain and not just reduction of pain alone.
 You may access this program through a referral from your Health Care Provider.

 The Chronic Pain Team consists of Health Care Providers dedicated to helping you.
 They are each here to assist you in living with and managing your pain, and are always open to answering any questions that you may have.
 You will meet the Chronic Pain Health care team through the following ways:

-INDIVIDUAL CARE *By phone or video call:
+INDIVIDUAL CARE *In-person, phone call or video chat appointments:

 You have a team available to you both in your Family Doctor’s office and at the Chronic Pain Management Program.
 At the program, you may meet with a Registered Nurse, a Registered Kinesiologist, and an Occupational Therapist.
 The team works together to see you for individual appointments to help figure out which resources and type of assistance will be most helpful for your individual care.
 They talk about things like how physical activity can help manage your chronic pain and your activities of daily life.
 We want to help you find ways to do the things you want and need to do, like caring for yourself, being productive at home, school, work or in the community, and taking part in leisure activities.

 GROUP WORKSHOPS *ONLINE workshops ONLY at this time:

 Group education will allow you to better understand the role of your mood, physical activity, and outlook play in chronic pain management.
 These workshops are also a chance to learn from and share with others that are experiencing the same struggles you are.

 There are five workshops that you will need to attend in sequence.
 Here’s the breakdown: